 The starter relay acts as a switch, allowing the current to pass through to the starter motor when it is needed.
 Without the starter relay, the starter motor would not receive enough power to start the bike.

-What Is The Starter Relay Function?
+The Starter Relay Function:

 The starter relay is an important component of any vehicle’s ignition system.
 It is designed to control the electrical current that is sent to the starter motor when the key is turned in the ignition.